...And Mother Makes Three: Plot

 Newly widowed mother Sally Harrison is trying to hold down a job as an assistant to Mr Campbell, a veterinarian.
-Her children are Simon and Peter, and her aunt Flo lives with them and tries to help.
+Her children are Simon and Peter, and her aunt lives with them and tries to help.
 In Series 3 Mr Campbell moves to Scotland and the vet premises is taken over by divorcee David Redway, an antique bookseller who has a daughter, Jane.
 David and Sally fall in love.